ZornitsaPesheva/wp-orgchart/readme.txt

 1. Example of a loaded organizational chart.
 2. Edit form for adding or modifying a team member.
-3. Context menu for managing nodes.
+3. Node menu for managing nodes.

 == Changelog ==